maxim-xu/maxim-xu.github.com/_posts/2020-02-20-kyushu-trip.md

 # Hita

-Hida (日田) is a small city in Oita prefecture.
+Hita (日田), a small city in Oita prefecture, is our first destination after a night's rest in Fukuoka.
 We used it as our mid-day stop during our drive to Beppu.
-Traditional inns with hot springs sit beside its Mikuma River.
+Traditional inns with hot springs sit beside Hita's Mikuma River.
 There are Edo-era buildings in the Mamedamachi district and at the Kangien Academy Ruins.

 <figure>
  <img oncontextmenu="return false;" alt="Hita Street" src="{{ site.baseurl }}/public/images/japan2020/hita/1.jpg" />